 6. Summary of comments or views not accepted and the reasons for not accepting them

 All comments received during the needs assessment public hearing were accepted and incorporated into the draft plan.
-Comments not accepted during the public comment period will be available in the final plan.
+Comment received during the public comment period will be available in the final plan.

 7. Summary